DataBassGit/AgentForge/docs/Agents/AgentMethods.md

 **Arguments**: None

 **Workflow**:
-1. Constructs a parameter dictionary with the LLM-generated `self.result` and a collection name 'Results'.
+1. Constructs a parameter dictionary with the LLM-generated `self.result` and a collection name `Results`.
 2. Calls `self.storage.save_memory(params)` to save the result to memory.

 ```python